scil-paper/Scalable-Causal-Imitation-Learning/README.md

 # Scalable-Causal-Imitation-Learning
-Code for the paper "Scalable Causal Imitation Learning"
+Code for the paper "Scalable Causal Imitation Learning."
+Full code will be released upon acceptance.